Looking for stabilizers in NSOP$\_1$: Stabilizer and expansion of the language

 \subsection{The group configuration}

 In this subsection we construct a group configuration over $M'$ in the sense of $\mathbb{F}^{alg}$ with points in $\mathbb{F}$.
-This consist of a set of tuples $(a,b,c,x,y,z)$ that we can arrange as in \cref{figuregroupconf} so that two points in the same line are $\forkindep^{ACF}$-independent over $M'$, and are inter-algebraic over the third one and $M'$.
+This consists of a set of tuples $(a,b,c,x,y,z)$ that we can arrange as in \cref{figuregroupconf} so that: